DavidDirnberger/PhotonFrame-VideoKit/README.md

 limited to:

 - Real-ESRGAN (BSD 3-Clause)
+- Real-CUGAN (MIT, by bilibili)
 - BasicSR, GFPGAN (Apache-2.0)
 - facexlib (MIT)
 - CodeFormer (S-Lab Non-Commercial License 1.0 – **non-commercial use only**)
 - Microsoft Core Fonts – Impact (proprietary, Microsoft Core Fonts EULA)

+Models are not shipped with this repository.
+They are downloaded from their official sources, which are subject to their own licenses.
 See `THIRD_PARTY_LICENSES.md` for an overview and the upstream projects.
 See the LICENSE file in this repository for licensing terms.